uivraeus/teamquest-lab/public/terms.md

 All the materials on the App's website are provided "as is". _uivraeus_ makes no warranties, may it be expressed or implied, therefore negates all other warranties.
 Furthermore, _uivraeus_ does not make any representations concerning the accuracy or reliability of the use of the materials on its Website or otherwise relating to such materials or any sites linked to this Website.

 ### 4\.
 Limitations  {:#limitations}
-_uivraeus_ or its suppliers will not be hold accountable for any damages that will arise with the use or inability to use the materials on the App's website, even if _uivraeus_ or an authorize representative of this App has been notified, orally or written, of the possibility of such damage.
+_uivraeus_ or its suppliers will not be held accountable for any damages that will arise with the use or inability to use the materials on the App's website, even if _uivraeus_ or an authorized representative of this App has been notified, orally or written, of the possibility of such damage.
 Some jurisdiction does not allow limitations on implied warranties or limitations of liability for incidental damages, these limitations may not apply to you.

 ### 5\.
 Revisions and Errata
 The materials appearing in the App may include technical, typographical, or photographic errors. _uivraeus_ will not promise that any of the materials in this App are accurate, complete, or current. _uivraeus_ may change the materials contained in the App at any time without notice. _uivraeus_ does not make any commitment to update the materials.